 part of the advice to the

 The asymmetry in capital treatment between selected RMBS tranches and whole loan European Commission

 The asymmetry in capital treatment between selected RMBS tranches and whole loan mortgage pools (as well as between selected CLO tranches and pools of leveraged loans) can create further disincentives for standard formula users to invest.
-Similarly, the asymmetric treatment of securitisations and equally rated covered bonds can create disincentives.
-European Commission The calibration should be based on actual fluctuations in the prices of securitisations and not on theoretical fluctuations based on the risk charges for the underlying assets under Solvency II.
-Based on a look-through one would for example conclude that the risk charge for the senior tranche of a CMBS with an underlying portfolio of commercial real estate mortgages with 5 years modified duration would be zero provided the senior tranche does not represent more than 85 per cent of the
+Similarly, the asymmetric treatment of securitisations and equally rated covered bonds can create disincentives. •

 notional amount.
 In

 order to reduce the

-capital requirement for

-securitisations there

-would have to be

-robust evidence that

-the current risk charges

-overestimate the loss in

-their value in the

-99.5 % scenario.

-5 There are many practical and legal difficulties in investing in securitisations.
+capital requirement for securitisations there would have to be robust evidence that the current risk charges overestimate the loss in their value in the 99.5 % scenario.
+5 Dutch Securitisation Association Yes There are many practical and legal difficulties in investing in securitisations.
 No capital markets product is so overregulated and providing so much detailed disclosure as securitisations, The due diligence requirements for institutional investors are way beyond what is required for other products.
-On top of that, insurers also have to check compliance with Art 243 of the CRR, a Dutch regulation that is not applicable to them, so where they are not expected to be familiar Comment is not clear Securitisation Yes with.
-(Article 243 seems to Association refer to criteria for And for STS transactions there is the additional due diligence requirement on the STS determination of capital notification, although a verification by a regulated verification agent can help in this requirements for banks) respect The mentioned provision is part of the STS Regulation and therefore outside the remit of EIOPA.
-The comments and their resolution will be one part of the advice to the European Commission 6 Commercial real estate (CRE) debt securitisation and commercial mortgage-backed Noted.
-However, this securities (collectively, CMBS) is effectively excluded from STS treatment.
-Recital (29) reply does not directly Securitisation Regulation prejudges against the natural interpretation of Article 20(13), respond to the question which would incentivise good practice by differentiating between CMBS by reference to asked.
-It highlights the the nature and degree of dependence on the sale of assets.
-CMBS is also effectively specific characteristics excluded from STS capital treatment because of the requirement that no single and performance of a exposure/obligor should represent more than 2% of the underlying pool - a rule that one type of makes no sense for non-recourse CRE loans, where credit risk diversification should be securitisation.
-CREFC Europe Yes tested, it at all, at the tenant level.
+On top of that, insurers also have to check compliance with Art 243 of the CRR, a regulation that is not applicable to them, so where they are not expected to be familiar with.
+And for STS transactions there is the additional due diligence requirement on the STS notification, although a verification by a regulated verification agent can help in this respect Comment is not clear (Article 243 seems to refer to criteria for determination of capital requirements for banks) The mentioned provision is part of the STS Regulation and therefore outside the remit of EIOPA.
+The comments and their resolution will be one part of the advice to the European Commission 6 CREFC Europe Yes Commercial real estate (CRE) debt securitisation and commercial mortgage-backed securities (collectively, CMBS) is effectively excluded from STS treatment.
+Recital (29) Securitisation Regulation prejudges against the natural interpretation of Article 20(13), which would incentivise good practice by differentiating between CMBS by reference to the nature and degree of dependence on the sale of assets.
+CMBS is also effectively excluded from STS capital treatment because of the requirement that no single exposure/obligor should represent more than 2% of the underlying pool - a rule that makes no sense for non-recourse CRE loans, where credit risk diversification should be tested, it at all, at the tenant level.
 Why would any insurer using the standard formula invest in even AAA-rated five-year CMBS exposures (67% capital charge), given the much lower charges for comparable products (and even for direct real estate at 25%)?
 The spread volatility in CMBS during the GFC does not justify this highly distortive regulatory framework.
-CMBS volatility was exaggerated during the GFC reference period by leveraged holding structures that are no longer in use; insurers are unlikely to require or expect CMBS holdings to have high liquidity; and the relatively high spread volatility of
+CMBS volatility was exaggerated during the GFC reference period by leveraged holding structures that are no longer in use; insurers are unlikely to require or expect CMBS holdings to have high liquidity; and the relatively high spread volatility of Noted.
+However, this reply does not directly respond to the question asked.
+It highlights the specific characteristics and performance of a one type of securitisation.